goauthentik/authentik/website/integrations/services/zabbix/index.md

 ## What is Zabbix

-> Zabbix is the ultimate enterprise-level software designed for real-time monitoring of millions of metrics collected from tens of thousands of servers, virtual machines and network devices.
->
-> Zabbix is Open Source and comes at no cost.
+> Zabbix is an open-source monitoring software suite that provides monitoring and tracking of metrics, performance, and availability of IT resources.
 >
 > -- https://www.zabbix.com/features